1Pedro9/CodeInfinityInternApplication/README.md

 2. import.php
 Upload and import data from a CSV file.

-Reads data from either the output/output.csv file or from user-uploaded files located in the uploads/ directory.
+Reads data from either the output/output.csv file and then stores the same information in the data file in another file in the uploads folder.

 3. loading.php
 Handles the incremental loading of data to prevent timeouts during bulk operations.